-Fair Value of Financial Instruments: The Foundation's financial instruments consist principally of cash and cash equivalents, accrued interest and dividends, loan receivable, note receivable, and accrued expenses.
+Fair Value of Financial Instruments: The Foundation's financial instruments consist principally of cash and cash equivalents, accrued interest and dividends, loan receivable, investments, note receivable, accrued expenses and grant payable.
 The fair value of a financial instrument is the amount that would be received in an asset sale or paid to transfer a liability in an orderly transaction between unaffiliated market participants.
 Assets and liabilities measured at fair value are categorized based on whether the inputs are observable in the market and the degree that the inputs are observable.